NelsonLee-Code/Haven/README.md

 </p>
 <div align="center">
   <i>
     Figure 2.
-A Display of Haven's Page Segues, Custom Classes on 'TextFields', and Calling the Backend During Registration to Check for Unique Usernames and Emails
+A Display of Haven's Page Segues, Custom 'TextFields' Animations, and Calling the Backend During Registration to Check for Unique Usernames and Emails
   </i>
 </div>
 <br>